AlexAegis/dotfiles/docs/arch.md

 ## Step by step Installation

 This assumes US keyboard layout for the installation.
 Setting it to your preference can wait until the setup is done.
-If you wan't to do the temporary keyboard layout change anyway (for passwords it can be useful to use your native layout) then check the [set the keyboard layout][guide] section in the guide.
+If you want to do the temporary keyboard layout change anyway (for passwords it can be useful to use your native layout) then check the [set the keyboard layout][guide] section in the guide.